Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Methods

 where $h$ is the enthalpy per atom of the well-equilibrated crystal.
 For a $k$-component system, we can generate $m = \frac{1}{2}k(k-1)$ equations from \eqref{eq:energy_difference} (one per $(\alpha, \alpha')$ pair), plus \eqref{eq:euler_eq}, which is an overdetermined system for $k > 2$, defined by:

-where, if each $(\alpha, \alpha')$ pair is indexed by $0\leq i \leq m$, then the elements of $A$, $\boldsymbol{\mu}$, and $\boldsymbol{\Delta}$ are defined by:
+where, if each $(\alpha, \alpha')$ pair is indexed by $0\leq i < m$, then the elements of $\boldsymbol{A}$, $\boldsymbol{\mu}$, and $\boldsymbol{\Delta}$ are defined by:

-Equation \eqref{eq:euler_eq} defines the reference chemical potential in terms of the zero-point energy, while \eqref{eq:energy_difference} defines the chemical potential differences between each atom type.
+In an infinite system, where there is zero uncertainty in the average in Eq.~\eqref{eq:energy_difference}, we would not have an overdetermined system.
+For example, in a $3$ component system, we have the additional equation $\mu_1 - \mu_2 + \mu_2 - \mu_3 = \mu_1 - \mu_3$, meaning the set of equations in Eq.~\eqref{eq:energy_difference} relating the $1$-$2$, $1$-$3$, and $2$-$3$ swaps are linearly dependent, yielding a determined system with $3$ equations rather than $4$.

+In contrast, in a finite system with imperfect statistics, finite uncertainty will drift the mean energy difference from these swaps, yielding linearly independent equations.
+Such equations must be solved approximately, usually in the form of a least-squares solution that finds the solution $\boldsymbol{\mu}$ which minimizes the error $\|\boldsymbol{A}\boldsymbol{\mu} - \boldsymbol{\Delta}\|$.
+In Table \ref{tab:chem-pot}, these errors are respectively $\SI{4.8e-15}{eV}$ and $\SI{8.9e-16}{eV}$ in CoNiCrFeMn and FeAl, indicating a very accurate fit.

-Note that \eqref{eq:energy_difference} closely resembles the Widom insertion method\cite{10.1063/1.1734110}.
-The traditional implementation of this method, where single particles are removed, would skew our chemical potential calculations since the removal of an atom would introduce a high-energy vacancy.
-Removing a particle and then adding a new particle avoids this bias.
+Note that Eq.~\eqref{eq:energy_difference} closely resembles the Widom insertion method\cite{10.1063/1.1734110}.
+The traditional implementation of this method, where single particles are removed, implicitly adds vacancies to the system, which is unnecessary for calculating chemical potentials, since chemical potentials of the alloying elements should be independent of the presence of point defects.
+Here, we instead compute chemical potentials from the occupation energies $E_\sigma^{(\alpha)}$ for the alloying types $\alpha\in\mathcal{A}$, not including vacancies, which removes the need to correct for the addition of a high-energy vacancy.

-Instead of relying on a $\SI{0}{K}$ and $\SI{0}{bar}$ approximation for use in \eqref{eq:free_energy_difference}, one can also calculate free energy at a given temperature and pressure using thermodynamic integration methods (such as adiabatic switching \cite{PhysRevE.53.465} \cite{FREITAS2016333}, finite difference thermodynamic integration \cite{10.1063/1.452357}, Bennet's acceptance ratio method\cite{BENNETT1976245}, etc.).
+Instead of relying on a $\SI{0}{K}$ and $\SI{0}{bar}$ approximation for use in Eq.~\eqref{eq:free_energy_difference}, one can also calculate free energy at a given temperature and pressure using thermodynamic integration methods (such as adiabatic switching \cite{PhysRevE.53.465} \cite{FREITAS2016333}, finite difference thermodynamic integration \cite{10.1063/1.452357}, Bennet's acceptance ratio method\cite{BENNETT1976245}, etc.).